-Congratulations for having bought a new pressure cooker.
-It may be a bit scary initially, but getting familiar with it and the associated terminology helps and encourages its use.
+Congratulations on having bought a new pressure cooker, Instant Pot, Multi-cooker, or perhaps the Ninja Foodi.
+It may be a bit scary initially, but getting familiar with it and the associated terminology, the pressure cooker lingo, helps and encourages its use.

-This is pretty generic guide overall, yet helpful to a newbie…like me as well.
+Before you get started this is a pretty generic guide overall, yet still very helpful to a newbie.
 I had no clue what some of the abbreviations meant.
 I thought I would put together a quick little guide to help us along the way.
 It’s pretty basic, but helpful no doubt.
 Especially if some are new to the pressure cooker world.
 If you are part of a few Facebook groups with all the “experts” out there sharing their amazing recipes.
 You will notice these terms time and time again.
-Here is a pressure cooker basic ling0 guide:)
+Here is a pressure cooker basic lingo guide:)

 IP – Instant Pot